nhn/gpm.unity/docs/Common/README.en.md

 ## Overview

-It is a common module for each service of TOAST Kit.
+It is a common module for each service.